 One example of this strategy is the Financing Resilient Power initiative.
 In January 2020, The Kresge Foundation, Clean Energy Group, and New York City Energy Efficiency Corporation (NYCEEC) announced a groundbreaking $3.3 million commitment – through a Kresge loan guarantee and connected grants – to accelerate the market development of solar+storage in historically underserved communities.

 This initiative represents the first time a U.S. foundation has committed to use both its grantmaking and endowment resources in a comprehensive strategy to bring these new clean energy technologies to affordable housing and critical community facilities in low- and moderate-income neighborhoods.

 To help build project pipelines for solar+storage systems, Clean Energy Group works with project developers by providing technical assistance and small grants to pay for third-party technical services and predevelopment costs associated with resilient power projects.
 This work strives to secure commitments for portfolios of resilient power projects from housing developers, cities, and others.
 Our Technical Assistance Fund (TAF) grants help pay for needed technical and economic analysis of potential projects, and they can be used for predevelopment costs for resilient power systems installations.

 Leveraging New Capital Investment

-Through these finance efforts, many more projects will be completed and greater standardization will occur over time in regard to deal and finance terms and documents.
+Through these finance efforts, many more clean energy projects will be completed and greater standardization will occur over time in regard to deal and finance terms and documents.
 This is essential in order to reduce costs for project developers and to bridge the way to easily accessible, low-cost, long-term institutional capital.